Graphite Ring

 Once we have these details, we can provide you with a quote within 24 hours.

-We carry a wide variety of Graphite ceramic products in stock, and for these, there is generally no minimum order requirement.
+We carry a wide variety of graphite ceramic products in stock, and for these, there is generally no minimum order requirement.
 However, for custom orders, we typically set a minimum order value of $200.
 The lead time for stock items is usually 1-2 weeks, while custom orders usually take 3-4 weeks, depending on the specifics of the order.

 Yes, graphite rings can be customized to meet specific requirements.
 They can be produced in various sizes and specifications to suit different industrial needs, including high-temperature sealing, chemical resistance, and pressure-sensitive applications.
 Customization ensures optimal performance in a wide range of operating conditions, such as those in pumps, valves, and compressors.